input-output-hk/essential-cardano-content/content/developer/dotarecardano-delegation.md

 image_text: npm site
 ---

-A delegation transaction that uses cip30 to improve the quality of life for developers and delegators
+A delegation method that uses cip30 to improve the quality of life for developers and delegators.

+Learn more about the npm at [https://www.npmjs.com/package/@dotare/cardano-delegation
+](https://www.npmjs.com/package/@dotare/cardano-delegationLearn)Learn more about us at [https://www.dotare.io/](https://www.dotare.io/)